 One of the richest sources is chia, flax, and hemp seeds.
-Walnuts have high levels and surprisingly, Brussels sprouts are also an excellent source of omega-3 fatty acids, and they have the added benefit of containing Vitamin C and fibre.
+Walnuts have high levels and surprisingly, Brussels sprouts are also an excellent source of omega-3 fatty acids, and they have the added benefit of containing Vitamin C.

-Optibac For Cholesterol is a natural supplement containing live cultures and omega-3 alpha-linolenic acid which supports the maintenance of healthy cholesterol levels.
+Optibac Probiotics For Cholesterol is a natural supplement containing probiotics and omega-3 alpha-linolenic acid which supports the maintenance of healthy cholesterol levels.
 It is gluten-free, dairy-free, and suitable during pregnancy.

 If you are vegan, vegetarian, or do not consume fish in your diet then taking an omega-3 supplement could be considered essential and is an effective way to incorporate this fat into your diet.

 It is safe to take omega-3 supplements alongside statins or other cholesterol-lowering medication, however, always speak to your doctor about taking a supplement first.
-They may have specific guidance, depending on your health and other medication you take.
+They may have specific guidance, depending on your health and the other medicines you take.

 Although omega-3 fats are considered essential in our diet, there may be some situations when due to certain medical conditions and medications they are not suitable.

 If you suffer from a serious health condition or take prescription medication, you should always speak to your doctor or health care team for further guidance before taking any supplements.